 These eight basic SEO best practices highlight proven ranking factors used by search engines.

-Search engines want to the deliver not only the most relevant content in their results but also the best web experience – this means returning pertinent content on a fast loading webpage.
+Search engines want to deliver not only the most relevant content in their results but also the best web experience – this means returning pertinent content on a fast-loading webpage.

-The following best practises will ensure your membership website meets these requirements.
+The following best practices will ensure your membership website meets these requirements.